What Extra Virgin Olive Oil Can Do for Your Skin

 What does extra virgin olive oil (EVOO) do to our skin?

 First, let's quickly review extra virgin olive oil.
 Extra virgin olive oil is the highest quality olive oil that you can buy.
 It contains almost all of its natural vitamins and minerals because it’s not processed with chemicals, making it much safer for skin than refined oils!
 As an unprocessed, natural oil, extra virgin olive oil contains hydrophilic phenols and squalene, one of the best ingredients for fighting oxidative stress of the skin.
-Additionally, it’s very hydrating and provides moisture for the skin (3).
-Here are some ways that extra virgin olive oil can benefit your skin (1)
+Additionally, it’s very hydrating and provides moisture for the skin.
+Here are some ways that extra virgin olive oil can benefit your skin.

 Promote wound healing – Have you ever had an accident where you hurt yourself so badly and all you wanted was the pain to go away?
-Well, extra virgin olive oil can help shorten the healing process (5).
-Whether applying extra virgin olive oil directly onto the skin or consuming extra virgin olive oil in your diet, many studies have found that it actually helps wounds heal faster due to its high content of fatty acids that tells our immune system to quickly heal your wounds (6,7).
+Well, extra virgin olive oil can help shorten the healing process.
+Whether applying extra virgin Olive Oil Directly Onto The Skin or consuming extra virgin olive oil in your diet, many studies have found that it actually helps wounds heal faster due to its high content of fatty acids that tells our immune system to quickly heal your wounds.

 - To relax muscles after a long tiring day, massage a few drops of extra virgin olive oil (EVOO) onto the affected area in a circular motion with a bit of pressure for a few minutes – you’ll likely feel much better

-- Before heading to bed, try one of these 3 amazing do-it-yourself facial masks to give your face the best treatment
+- Before heading to bed, try one of these 3 amazing DIY Face Masks to give your face the best treatment

 - When the stubborn scar never seems to fade away, try massage some of Olivaio’s extra virgin olive oil (EVOO) onto it daily